ziggr/ESO-RulebasedInventory/doc/ESO Inventory Management 2018.md

 ## 4 Alexander Mundus: Crow and Countess

+### Pull from bank

+- [x] Laundered stuff
+	`(treasure)`
+	"trophy" is not the right option here, does not pick up laundered stuff, DOES pick up surveys, Psijic fragments.

 ### Misc Trash

 100x of each, sell extras.
 Even the hard-to-get Elemental Essence isn't _that_ hard to acquire.